blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ) ON psResellerSales(OrderDateKey);
     ```

-5. Load the data from **Sales.ResellerSales** into your new table by executing the following statement in a new query window in SQL Server Management Studio.
+5. Load the data from **Sales.ResellerSales** into your new table by executing the following statement in a new query window in SQL Server Management Studio:

     ```sql
     -- Load the new partitioned table